The Benefits of Asphalt Crack Repair

-If you're working on a property that requires line striping to mark the parking areas, the sealcoating will have just covered all those lines.
-Wait for 12 to 24 hours for water based paint, and 48 to 72 hours for oil based, before starting with the painting of parking lot lines.
+If you're working on a property that requires line striping to mark parking areas, sealcoating may cover your lines.
+Wait for 12 to 24 hours for water-based paint, and 48 to 72 hours for oil-based paint, before starting with the painting of parking lot lines.

 What's with the time window?
 If you're confused about why the timing isn't precise, sunshine has a dramatic effect on how fast your asphalt treatments will cure.